tcsawyer/tcsawyer.github.io/cv.md

 #### Peer Reviewed Articles

+"Bookish Brains and Visionary Learning in the _Apocalypsis goliae episcopi_," Forthcoming. _English Literary History_.

 "Insatiability, Experience, and Embodiment: Reading the Codicological Unconscious in a Fragment of MS Bodley 851," Accepted pending revisions. _Studies in the Age of Chaucer_.

-“Poetics of Purgation in Seamus Heaney’s ‘Station Island’ Sequence,” Conditional Acceptance. _Philological Quarterly_.
+“Poetics of Purgation in Seamus Heaney’s ‘Station Island’ Sequence,” Accepted pending revisions. _Philological Quarterly_.

-"Bookish Brains and Visionary Learning in the _Apocalypsis goliae episcopi_," Revise and resubmit, _English Literary History_.

 #### Book Reviews